 Internal Unions

 Internal unions have threads on the inside of the union body, and they use male, external fittings for the connection of tubing.
-Internal unions have smaller IDs than external unions and are used in the more critical areas of the HPLC system.
-It is in these areas, after the injection valve, that swept-volume becomes a critical situation.
+Internal unions have smaller IDs than external unions and are used in the more critical areas of the

 Many manufacturers call their unions “zero dead-volume unions” when in reality they are small dead-volume unions.
 Let’s look at what a zero dead-volume union is and see how the various unions differ.